chris888e/Navigation_Udacity/README.md

 ## Installation

-To run the DQN solution code, download the following files and place them in the directory with the Unity Banana Game folder:
+To run the DQN solution code, download the following files and place them in the same directory:

     Navigation.ipynb
     dqn_agent.py